It’s Friday here in Brisbane, so I thought I would write a fun post about one of my favorite topics – Travel.

 Independence on the road, translates to having more confidence and independence when you get back home.

-Have you travelled much on your own?
+Have you traveled much on your own?
 Do you think you could benefit from a solo trip?